James Stewart, Earl of Arran: The Arran supremacy

 Arran's rule was undermined in part by the machinations of his own diplomat in London, the young Master of Gray.
 By February 1585, Elizabeth opened two lines of communication in Scotland, one with Arran and another with the Master.

 James VI granted Dirleton Castle to Arran, who entertained the King there for twelve days in May 1585, while there was plague in Edinburgh.
 The entertainment included a sumptuous banquet and a Robin Hood play.

 Arran fell from power after a border incident when the Englishman Francis Russell, son of the second Earl of Bedford, was killed with a "shot from a dag" on 27 July 1585.
-Arran was accused of involvement by the English ambassador, Nicholas Wotton and James VI on first hearing the news offered to send Arran as a prisoner to England.
-Instead Arran was imprisoned at St Andrews Castle and then placed in house arrest at his own Kinneil House.
+Arran was accused of involvement by the English ambassador, Edward Wotton and James VI on first hearing the news offered to send Arran as a prisoner to England.
+Instead, Arran was imprisoned at St Andrews Castle and then placed in house arrest at his own Kinneil House.
 One account says he went from Kinneil to Ayr and embarked on a boat with the royal jewels including the Great H of Scotland or 'Kingis Eitche', but was forced to give the jewels to George Home.

-He was unable to prevent the Banished Lords of the Ruthven Raid returning from England, seizing Stirling Castle on 4 November 1586, and declaring him a traitor.
+Due the plague in Edinburgh and other towns in Scotland, Arran was unable to prevent the Banished Lords of the Ruthven Raid returning from England, seizing Stirling Castle on 4 November 1585, and declaring him a traitor at Stirling's market place.
+Before they came to the castle, Arran had slipped away over the bridge.